fomightez/rnaseq_wang/README.md

 1. Get the container based on the image running.

 	(Because the data files are large, you may want to at least start that download at this point.
 See below.
-While that is downloading you can also be setting up the Docker container.)
+While that is downloading, you can also be setting up the Docker container.)

 	If you haven't already, make a directory called `data` on local machine upon which you'll be running Docker.
 This is a directory where you'll place your data.
 Make a note of the path.
 For example, on my Mac I made it with the path `/Users/Wayne/data`.
 You can use your graphical OS or a command line to make the local directory.
 Doesn't matter how as long as you make one to serve as where you link the `data` directory within your container by binding a volume.